Bismarrck/tensoralloy/README.md

 * Contact: Bismarrck@me.com

-**TensorAlloy** is a TensorFlow based machine learning framework for metal alloys. **TensorAlloy** builds direct computational graphs from atomic positions to total energy:
+**TensorAlloy** is a TensorFlow based machine learning framework for metal alloys. **TensorAlloy** builds direct computation graph from atomic positions to total energy:

 Thus, atomic forces and the virial stress tensor can be derived by the